Harshfeudal-Coding/Yuuki-Asuna/README.md

 # Yuuki Asuna Discord Bot
  The C++ Discord bot, developed by Harshfeudal#0001. <br /> <br />

  __Note:__
 - Yuuki Asuna#8388 avatar was collected from the Internet.
 If it’s your art the please DM me on Discord for imagine source.
 - This respiratory is developed using Visual Studio 2022, `x64` and `Release` version.
+- If you want to use it, just download it and open the `.sln` file.

 ## Attention
 - This respiratory is under-construction!
 I'll update it as soon as possible :>